 Bedding Ceremony Stories: 7 Fascinating Medieval Marriage Customs

-- Bedding ceremonies were integral to medieval marriages, symbolizing consummation and societal approval.
+- Bedding ceremony stories were integral to medieval marriages, symbolizing consummation and societal approval.

 - Practices varied across regions and classes, with some involving public participation and others remaining private.